Iran blames France, Germany for atom scientist hits

 "In these two networks (involved in the assassinations) we saw connections with the information services in Germany, France, Britain, Israel, the United States and regional intelligence agencies," the state news agency IRNA quoted Moslehi as saying.
 He did not name the other countries.

-In Berlin, a German government spokesman said: "We decline to comment on such fanciful accusations."

-At least four scientists associated with Iran's nuclear program have been assassinated since 2010, most recently in January this year.
-[ID:nL6E7IR0L2] Washington has denied any role in the killings, while Israel has declined to comment.
+At least four scientists associated with Iran's nuclear programme have been assassinated since 2010, most recently in January this year.

 Iran denies Western accusations of a covert agenda to develop a nuclear weapon, insisting it wants to stockpile enriched uranium solely to generate more electricity for a rapid growing population and radio isotopes for medical treatment.